 These memories do not serve you any good, because they only increase your cravings for that substance.
 The temptation can be so strong that you find it very hard to resist, and even your home can be a source of triggers.

-The only solution to carry out in this case is to move completely to a new neighborhood, and give yourself a chance to start afresh.
-Who knows, it can even give you chances to explore new things, and discover more about yourself.
+The only solution to carry out, in this case, is to move entirely to a new neighborhood and give yourself a chance to start afresh.
+Who knows, it can even give you opportunities to explore new things, and discover more about yourself.

-Many drug rehab programs will operate with the model of giving less follow ups after you leave the facility as time goes on, and this will mean you have to actively seek out aftercare sessions.
+Many drug rehab programs in Bellevue will operate with the model of giving fewer follow-ups after you leave the facility as time goes on, and this will mean you have to actively seek out aftercare sessions.
 This is because they believe the skills they have passed on to you allow you to handle sobriety without leaning on them too much.

 Focus on improving your mental health